SpongePowered/math/README.md

 * [junit:junit](https://oss.sonatype.org/#nexus-search;gav~junit~junit~~~)

 ## Building from Source
-This project can be built with the _latest_ [Java Development Kit](http://oracle.com/technetwork/java/javase/downloads) and [Maven](https://maven.apache.org/) or [Gradle](https://www.gradle.org/).
-Maven and Gradle are used to simplify dependency management, but using either of them is optional.
+This project can be built with the _latest_ [Java Development Kit](http://oracle.com/technetwork/java/javase/downloads) and [Maven](https://maven.apache.org/).
+Maven is used to simplify dependency management, but using it is optional.

 For Maven, the command `mvn clean package` will build the project and will put the compiled JAR in `target`, and `mvn clean install` will copy it to your local Maven repository.

-For Gradle, the command `gradlew` will build the project and will put the compiled JAR in `~/build/distributions`, and `gradlew install` will copy it to your local Maven repository.

 ## Contributing
 Are you a talented programmer looking to contribute some code?
 We'd love the help!